×

 What do expats in The Hague appreciate most about the local culture?

 "Expats in The Hague appreciate the city's international atmosphere, with its diverse population and many different cultures.
 They also enjoy the city's relaxed atmosphere, with its many parks, canals, and green spaces.
 The Hague is known for its vibrant art and culture scene, with its many museums, galleries, and theatres.
 Expats also appreciate the city's excellent public transportation system, which makes it easy to get around.
 Additionally, the Hague is known for its excellent shopping, with its many boutiques, markets, and department stores.
-Finally, expats enjoy the city's many festivals and events, which celebrate the city's culture and history," wrote one member in The Hague.
+Finally, expats enjoy the city's many festivals and events, which celebrate the city's culture and history," said one expat who made the move to The Hague.

 What do expats find most challenging?

 "Getting used to the greater darkness during the winter months (being so far north).
 I don't love the rain or wind howling in off the North Sea, but you get used to it, and it's really not as bad as people make it out to be.
 Culturally, the Dutch can seem a bit curt, abrupt, and also love to poke fun at others, teasing beyond the bounds some cultures are used to.
-When you understand it's their culture and not personal, you move past it," said one expat in The Hague.
+When you understand it's their culture and not personal, you move past it," commented one expat who made the move to The Hague.

 Is there a lot of crime in The Hague?